thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 [Sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/sommelier/README.md),
 a nested Wayland compositor that runs inside Crostini and allow both Wayland and X11 applications to be forwarded to ChromeOS.
-The integration is so good that I can even run Firefox inside Crostini and works well enough, but sadly Firefox is too slow in this device (I am not sure if the issue is ChromeOS or Firefox, but I suspect the later since Google does some optimisation per device).
+The integration is so good that I can run Firefox inside Crostini and works well enough, but sadly Firefox is too slow in this device (I am not sure if the issue is ChromeOS or Firefox, but I suspect the later since Google does some optimisation per device).

 One interesting tidbit about the OpenGL situation in this device: this seems to be the first Chromebook to ship with open source drivers, thanks to Freedreno.